 Special educational needs information;

-[Biometric data]

 How We Collect this Information

 Whilst the majority of information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 To comply with the UK General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.